-Google AI to make phone calls for users
+Google AI to make phone calls for you

 - Google Photos will propose Suggested Actions, including sending copies of an image to people it recognises in a shot, colourising black-and-white pictures, and converting photos of documents into PDFs

-- the Google Assistant virtual helper gains new six voices, can be set to encourage children to use the word "please", and can handle follow-up requests without the need to say "hey Google" each time
+- Google Assistant gains six new voices, can be made to encourage children to use the word "please", and can handle follow-up requests without the need to say "hey Google" each time

 Android continues to dominate the handset market.